strata-mvc/strata/docs/routes.md

 You can dynamically declare controllers and actions using regular expression keys in the permalink.
 If you go as far as dynamically setting the controller and action, you no longer have to set the third destination parameter.

 Note that it is the parsing of the route that is dynamic and not the creation of the page.
 Wordpress needs to know the URL exists as post or page slug.
-Otherwise you will always be forwarded to the 404 page.
+Otherwise you will always be forwarded to a 404.

 ~~~ php
 <?php